 Relaying functionality is included in both the FDD and TDD RITs.
-The relay node appears as a conventional eNB to terminals but is wirelessly backhauled to the remaining part of the radio-access network using the LTE Release 10 radio-interface technology.
+The relay node appears as a conventional eNB to terminals but is wirelessly backhauled to the remaining part of the radio-access network using the LTE radio-interface technology.

 Both RITs support various types of machine-type communication.
 In order to better address the low-cost segment, a low-complexity terminal (Category 0) is supported, which approximately 50% has reduced modem complexity as compared to the least complex ‘normal’ UE (Category 1), e.g. by a single receive antenna, half-duplex operation and greatly reduced peak data rate support.